Two steps for contractor compliance success

 Minneapolis Business Resources

-For business resources and services in general, explore the City's buisness assistance services:
+For business resources and services in general, explore the City's business assistance services:

 Minneapolis City Code of Ordinances